 They absolutely believe that a new mum knows exactly what to do.
 And they think they should just leave her to do it because “she’s good at it” or “I wouldn’t know what to do”.

 Every single one of us is thrown in the deep end when we have kids.
 It doesn’t seem ideal – I remember being utterly shocked at the fact that I didn’t suddenly know what to do when my first baby was born – but we’re all making it up as we go along.

 The difference is that you’ll never hear a mum say, “Oh, I don’t know what to do, so I’ll just leave my partner to it.”
 No!
-A mum has no choice: she has to feed the baby, change nappies and deal with the crying – she just has to.
+A mum has no choice: she knows that she has to feed the baby, change nappies and deal with the crying.